ibm-maximo-dev/maximo-swift-restclient/README.md

 ## Usage

 Maximo Resources (Object Structures) represent a graph of related Maximo objects (Mbo's) that provides an atomic view/object to create/update/delete/query the releated set of Mbos.
-We will use Work Order, Purchase Order and Companies Resource as examples to show you how to use the Maximo Rest Client.
+We will use Work Order, Purchase Order and Companies Resource as examples to show you how to use the Maximo Rest SDK.

->**Note**: The use cases can be found at MaximoRESTClientTests.swift
+>**Note**: The use cases can be found at MaximoRESTSDKTests.swift

 ### Query a Work Order for Work Order Set (MXWODETAIL)

-The following instructions shows how to query a work order from Maximo by using Maximo REST Client framework.
+The following instructions shows how to query a work order from Maximo by using Maximo REST SDK framework.

 #### Connect to Maximo